Dominican Republic Pet Import Requirements

 Having your pet identified with a microchip is important when traveling internationally for several reasons.
 Firstly, a microchip will tie your pet to its documentation when entering a foreign country.
 Secondly, if, for any reason, your pet is separated from you during travel, the chances of reuniting with your pet significantly increase if you register your information in a microchip database.

-The first step to prepare your dog, cat or ferret to enter the Dominican Republic from any country is to have your pet microchipped with an ISO 11784/11785 compliant 15-digit pet microchip that meets ISO (International Standards Organization) Standard 11784 or Annex A to ISO Standard 11785.
+The first step to prepare your dog, cat, or ferret to enter the Dominican Republic from any country is to have your pet microchipped with an ISO 11784/11785-compliant 15-digit pet microchip that meets ISO (International Standards Organization) Standard 11784 or Annex A to ISO Standard 11785.

 Your veterinarian, a veterinary hospital, or a trained nurse should implant the microchip.
 You should receive documentation on how to register it in the manufacturer’s or your government’s database.